 After renovations had been carried out at the Weymouth Arms in the late 1920s, the application had been put in for the inn to revert to the normal public house.
 It has remained so to the present day.

-In 2009 Shane and Natallia purchased the Weymouth Arms from Enterprise Inns, and over the next few years sympathetically restored and turned it into a traditional beautiful English Inn.
+In 2009 Shane and Natallia purchased the Weymouth Arms from Enterprise Inns, and over the next few years sympathetically restored and turned it into a traditional beautiful Bed and Breakfast.

-The Weymouth Arms today boasts a beautiful restaurant, an open kitchen, walled patio garden, fully functional restored cellar and bar and 8 en-suite bedrooms that are tastefully furnished, each with their own unique character.
+The Weymouth Arms Guest House today boasts beautiful 8 en-suite bedrooms that are tastefully furnished, each with their own unique character.

 Their efforts were recognized by the Civic Trust in 2010 for sympathetic restoration of the property.